Historic wandering domains near cycles: Proof of the theorems

-To prove the second part, consider first the case of a non-transverse equidimensional cycle (assumption~\ref{H1}).
-As it is well-known using the Inclination Lemma, $C^r$-diffeomorphims having a non-tranvese equidimensional cycle can be $C^r$-approximated by difeormorphims exhibiting homoclinic tangencies.
+To prove the second part, consider firstly the case of a non-transverse equidimensional cycle (assumption~\ref{H1}).
+As it is well-known using the Inclination Lemma~\cite[Lemma~7.1]{junior1982geometric}, a $C^r$-diffeomorphism having a non-transverse equidimensional cycle can be $C^r$-approximated by diffeomorphisms exhibiting homoclinic tangencies.
 Moreover, from assumption~\ref{H3}, these homoclinic tangencies can be obtained associated with periodic points satisfying~\eqref{eq1}.
-Hence, as it was mentioned in the introduction, according to~\cite{GTS93} one can obtain a $C^r$-Newhouse domain as desired for $r\geq 2$ arbitrarily close to a diffeomorphims exhibiting homoclinic tangencies associated with periodic points satisfying~\eqref{eq1}.
-On the other hand, for $r=1$, as we also discussed in the introduction, assumptions~\ref{H1}-\ref{H3}-\ref{H2} imply that $f$ can be approximated by diffeormorphisms displaying a $C^1$-robust non-transverse equidimensional cycle associated with the continuations of the periodic point $Q$ and the $cs$-blender-horseshoe $\Gamma$.
-In particular, arguing as above one can get a homoclinic tangency from an arbitrarily small perturbation of the cycle.
-This proves that $C^1$-Newhouse domains associated with periodic points satisfying~\eqref{eq1} can be obtained arbitrarily $C^1$-close to non-transverse equidimensional cycles under the assumptions~\ref{H1}-\ref{H3}-\ref{H2}.
+Hence, as it was mentioned in the introduction, according to~\cite{GTS93} one can obtain a $C^r$-Newhouse domain as desired for $r\geq 2$ arbitrarily close to a diffeomorphism exhibiting homoclinic tangencies associated with periodic points satisfying~\eqref{eq1}. {Next proposition proves the case $r=1$.
+First, we need some definitions.}